madoui/Tenebrio_Genome/README.md

-# Tenebrio_Genome
+# The Tenebrio Genome project
+The yellow mealworm beetle, \textit{Tenebrio molitor}, is a promising alternative protein source for animal and human nutrition.
+Here we provide the methods and data to construct in 280Mb Genome

-Underlying and extended data for the Tenebrio genome project.
-Here You will find all the detailed wolkflow and methods used for the mealworm genome assembly and genome annotation.
+## Underlying and extended data
+In this git rep, you will find all the detailed wolkflow and methods used for the mealworm genome assembly and genome annotation.

 ## Tenebrio genome assembly
 For more details on the genome assembly method, you can read the notebook assembly_workflow.pdf.
 Some of th scripts available from the Genoscope github https://github.com/institut-de-genomique, especially the genome polisher Hapo-G (https://github.com/institut-de-genomique/HAPO-G)
 ## Tenebrio genome annotation